addtt/attend-infer-repeat-pytorch/README.md

 ![Reconstruction on original multi-MNIST](_readme_imgs/original_multimnist_recons.png)

 ### Smaller objects

 Preliminary results on multi-MNIST and multi-dSprites, with larger images (64x64) and smaller objects (object patches range from 9x9 to 18x18).
-This is much harder for the model to learn, in particular z_pres inference seems to be hard.
+This is harder for the model to learn, especially the inference of z_pres.
 On the dSprites dataset only 1/4 runs are successful.
 Examples of successful runs below.

 ![Reconstruction on multi-MNIST](_readme_imgs/multi_mnist_recons.png)